...

 Microstructure Advantage

-SLM parts exhibit a finer microstructure than cast parts due to the rapid cooling rates associated with the laser process.
+SLM parts exhibit a finer microstructure than cast parts due to rapid cooling rates associated with the laser process.
 This often results in higher Yield Strength and Ultimate Tensile Strength (UTS) compared to their cast counterparts.
 SLM eliminates the porosity defects common in casting.

 Comparison with Forging